valtido/sentry-docs/src/collections/_documentation/clients/cocoa/index.md

 ```

 Run `carthage update` to download the framework and drag the built _Sentry.framework_ into your Xcode project.

-We also provide a pre-built version for every release which can be downloaded at [releases on github](https://github.com/getsentry/sentry-cocoa/releases).

 &nbsp;
 ## Configuration {#config}